Skip to content

 Defines the language of the returned address suggestions.
 Use this option to localize the autocomplete results and display place names in a specific language (when available).

-Type: 2-character ISO 639-1 language code Default: 'en'
+Type: 2-character ISO 639-1 language code Default: not set; the API chooses its default or fallback language

 If the chosen language is not available for a specific location, the API automatically falls back to English or another supported language.